 History of Hockey at UConn

 The UConn Hockey Boneyard is one of the most historic places on campus.
 The boneyard was once home to a rink that hosted countless hockey games and practices.
 Today, the boneyard is a landmark and a history lesson for students and visitors alike.

-The first recorded hockey game on UConn’s campus took place in 1889 between the first-year and varsity teams.
+The first recorded hockey game on UConn’s campus occurred in 1889 between the first-year and varsity teams.
 Since then, the UConn Hockey Boneyard has witnessed some of the school’s most historic moments.

-In 1990, UConn won its first NCAA Championship, which was also its first Frozen Four appearance.
-In 2006, UConn reached its fourth Frozen Four appearance and second consecutive championship game but lost to Boston University 3-2 in overtime.
+In 1990, UConn won its first NCAA Championship, its first Frozen Four appearance.
+In 2006, UConn reached its fourth Frozen Four appearance and second consecutive championship game but lost to Boston University 3-2 overtime.

 The boneyard will continue to be an essential part of UConn Hockey history as the program continues to grow and achieve great success both on and off the ice.

-The UConn Hockey Boneyard is a fascinating place with a long and storied history. to store old hockey equipment.
-As the sport of hockey grew, so did the need for more and more equipment.
+The UConn Hockey Boneyard is a fascinating place with a long and storied history.
+To store old hockey equipment.
+As hockey grew, so did the need for more and more equipment.
 The boneyard eventually became home to all sorts of old hockey equipment, from skates to nets to pucks.